 The List of Mika Albums in Order of Release Date

 How many albums does Mika have?

-The discography of Mika consists of six studio albums, four live albums, two compilation albums, nine extended plays, thirty-six singles, thirty-one music videos, and four video albums.
+The discography of Mika consists of seven studio albums, four live albums, two compilation albums, nine extended plays, thirty-six singles, thirty-one music videos, and four video albums.

+The List of Mika Albums in Order of Release Date